BrandonXu6106/obsidianpublish/content/thoughts/CRDT.md

 ## Move Operations
 [Source](https://loro.dev/blog/movable-tree#background)

-Generally a difficult problem because the naive move operation needs to ensure global invariants (a node cannot be concurrently moved to two different places) and we know that under [[I-Confluence|I-Confluence]], this is impossible with a CRDT.
+Generally a difficult problem because the naive move operation needs to ensure global invariants (a node cannot be concurrently moved to two different places) and we know that under [[I-Confluence.md|I-Confluence]], this is impossible with a CRDT.

-![[content/thoughts/images/move-cycle.png]]*Source from Loro.dev*
+![[images/move-cycle.png]]*Source from Loro.dev*

 Loro solves this by combining the three tree operations (create, delete, move) into a single move operation represented as a 4-tuple (`Move t p m c`):
 - `t`: Lamport timestamp